chriopter/hugo-autopilot/README.md

 \* Hugo Updater Creates PR, Merges it and dispatches a Build

-**Note:** Dependency updates are also used by this repo to always use newest sub-workflows like peaceiris/actions-hugo.
+**Note:** Auto-Dependency updates are also used by this repo to always use newest sub-workflows like peaceiris/actions-hugo.

 ## Prepare Repo